 Two tender layers of white cake separated by one huge layer of soft marshmallow, all frosted with brown sugar peanut butter Swiss meringue buttercream equals one magical cake!

-If cake is what does it for you, you can find all my cake recipes here.
+For ease of browsing, you can find all my cake recipes here.

 What Makes This Cake So Great

 My friend, super talented pastry chef and cookbook author Jill O’Connor is magical.

 And one of the most magical things about her (aside from her excellent taste in binge-worthy television), is her use of a Big Fat Marshmallow as a layer in a cake.

 Yes, you read that right.
 You make a marshmallow in an oiled and cornstarched cake pan, let it cure for 12 hours or so, and then pop it out, brush it off, and use it as a cake layer.